Automated Profile Inference with Language Model Agents: Experiments

-\mypara{Privacy Risks Estimation} To quantitatively assess privacy risks for selected Reddit users, we assign different sensitivity and identifiability scores (ranging from 1 to 10) to each attribute type, indicating how easily it could identify the user and how sensitive it is to the individual (detailed in Appendix~\ref{appendix:scores}).
-We then calculate each user’s average sensitivity and identifiability scores according to their inferred attributes, as shown in Figure~\ref{fig:privacy_score}.
+\mypara{Privacy Risks Estimation} To quantitatively assess privacy risks for selected Reddit users, we assign different \textit{sensitivity} and \textit{identifiability} scores (ranging from 1 to 10) to each attribute type, reflecting how sensitive the attribute is and how easily it could reveal the user’s identity (details in~\Cref{appendix:scores}).
+For each user, we compute average sensitivity and identifiability scores across their inferred attributes, as shown in~\Cref{fig:privacy_score}.
+The results reveal a clear inverse relationship between sensitivity and identifiability.
+Users who disclose sensitive information tend to avoid sharing identifiable details, whereas those more open about their identities generally reveal less sensitive content.